 TOOLKIT TABLE OF CONTENTS

-Farm to School Boot Camp Education
+Farm to School Education and Trainings

-About Our Boot Camps
+About Our Boot Camps and Trainings

 Illinois Farm to School Boot Camps are a half day of learning, hands-on practice and collaboration to help you expand your knowledge in key areas of farm to school practice, creating a deeper impact as you build your program.
 Each boot camp is geared towards teams of food service, educators and garden managers.